*Sick Bank Enrollment for the 2023-2024 SY has passed. Please contact firstname.lastname@example.org with questions about enrollment status.*

 information form, authorizing the Sick Leave Bank Committee to contact attending physician, if needed.
 Failure to submit the release of medical information form within fifteen (15) days after the request is made will in a denial of the application.
 Detailed medical information and an evaluation from the attending physician(s) and/or hospital will be required before any additional applications will be approved.

-- A copy of the applicant’s most recent pay stub with the initial application must accompany requests.
+- A copy of the applicant’s most recent pay stub with the initial application must be included.

 - Applications should be submitted no later than five (5) days after all accrued sick leave has been exhausted.
 In cases of medical emergencies, next of someone known to the applicant may submit the application.
 All applications must be received the Monday before the scheduled Tuesday meetings.